 Cervantes.
 Bukowski.
 Dostoevsky.
 Self.
-At Goldsmiths English and Comparative Literature is critical and creative.
-From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with a coverage of literature that goes from the fourteenth to the twenty-first century, so you can do a traditional English degree with us or a more comparative or creative one.
+Goldsmiths' English and Comparative Literature is critical and creative.
+From classical literature and linguistics, to creative writing and contemporary fiction, we focus on combining a core of modern specialisms with coverage of literature from the fourteenth to the twenty-first century, so you can do a traditional English degree or a more comparative or creative one.

 "I worked in student media while at Goldsmiths, the university paper and radio stations, experience which definitely helped earn my place on one of the top postgraduate journalism courses in the country, which in turn led to my career with the BBC."